saucelabs/sauce-docs/docs/mobile-apps/features/mobile-app-diagnostics/interactions.md

 |xPath|Used to locate an element in the XML structure of the app.|

 :::note
-You can copy the xPath and paste it in an Appium test and have it working in no time!
+You can use the xPath value to build your Appium test quickly!
 :::

 ## Accessing Interactions Metrics